 While the approach is simple, the monitoring efforts are analytically intensive.
 They require more data and advanced techniques to develop better measures of systemic risks, based on interconnections among firms and markets that likely vary over time.
 They require a better understanding of linkages between the financial sector and the macroeconomy, and more focus on considering adverse outcomes that may not be the most likely, but certainly plausible.

 Starting with the large and complex financial firms, we want to monitor the expected financial conditions and tail risks of these financial firms.
 Researchers have developed a number of systemic risk measures for firms based on their stock prices and CDS premiums.
 These measures are based on the insight that firms with high covariance with the broader markets in bad states of the world will be more systemically risky.
 For example, one measure, CoVaR, estimates the increase in the value at risk of the financial system conditional on a firm’s distress.
-Two others look at a firm’s returns conditional on weak returns for the broader markets.
-Some have criticized these market-based measures on the grounds that investors might not really know much about the interconnections of the firms and the sensitivity to strains in broader markets.
+Two others look at a firm’s returns conditional on weak returns for the broader markets., Some have criticized these market-based measures on the grounds that investors might not really know much about the interconnections of the firms and the sensitivity to strains in broader markets.
 Nonetheless, these types of measures capture how markets perceive how specific firms would perform in bad states of the world.
 Moreover, even without full information, investors’ perceptions can raise funding and capital costs for these firms, and thus have important implications for their viability.

 A promising measure of the systemic risk of the largest institutions is based on regular supervisory stress tests, such as the type originated in the Supervisory Capital Assessment Program in 2009.
 These measures will be based on firm-specific detailed asset information collected by supervisors, and will be a forward-looking assessment of firms’ exposures to a scenario with adverse macroeconomic or financial risks.
 The firms’ assessments will be evaluated jointly and so reflect losses when multiple firms are stressed at the same time.
 This rigorous summary measure of the vulnerability of firms to stressed economic and financial conditions are an improvement over market-based indicators to the extent that supervisors have better insight than outside market participants.